andrew henderson menu

 GILTI and Foreign Tax Credit

 Before its introduction, it was possible for a US company to defer the tax on the active business earnings of a foreign corporation if those earnings were not repatriated to the US.
-Only certain foreign earnings, royalties, dividends, and interest income of US companies would be taxed annually.
+Only certain foreign earnings, royalties, dividends and interest income of US companies would be taxed annually.

 Since intellectual property (IP) is one of the easiest assets to shift offshore, the proposal was aimed at dissuading US companies from moving IP transfer pricing to entities in zero- and low-tax jurisdictions.

 These entities must now pay annual taxes on any income the CFC earns on intangible assets.
-Intangible assets, including patents, trademarks and copyrights held by US persons are now more expensive to move offshore.
+Intangible assets, including patents, trademarks and copyrights held by US persons, are now more expensive to move offshore.

 Today, the GILTI tax rate ranges between 10.5% and 13.125% and is scheduled to increase in 2026 to a higher limit of around 16.5%.

-In most cases, even after Foreign Tax Credit is applied, a foreign company deemed controlled by a US person will incur a GILTI tax.
-For more information about taxes abroad for both US citizens, consult IRS Publication 54
+In most cases, even after a Foreign Tax Credit is applied, a foreign company deemed controlled by a US person will incur a GILTI tax.

 Planning to Save on Your Taxes?

-It takes planning to ensure you have the ideal mix of location, lifestyle, tax planning and asset protection strategies working in combination to achieve your personal and business goals.
-After all, your personal and business tax situations are inherently linked and must be viewed holistically rather than in splendid isolation of each other.
+It takes planning to ensure you have the ideal combination of location, lifestyle, tax planning and asset protection strategies working in combination to achieve your personal and business goals.

-You will need to incorporate the best solutions among all available options.
-It’s what we call ‘going where you are treated best’ and it looks different for each of the 1500+ high-net-worth people we’ve helped.
-Whether it’s renouncing your US citizenship or developing a bespoke tax-efficient overseas plan, we are here to help.
+You will need to incorporate the best solutions from all available options.
+This is what we call ‘going where you are treated best’, and it looks different for each of the 2,000+ high-net-worth people we’ve helped.

-Our global team of over 60 professionals and country-specific advisors leaves no stone unturned in helping you win personal and financial freedom.
-We help seven- and eight-figure entrepreneurs and investors create a bespoke strategy using our uniquely successful methods.
-We’ll help you keep more money, create new wealth faster, and be protected from whatever happens in just three steps.
-So, if you’re a US citizen reviewing your options, take the first step here
+We help seven- and eight-figure entrepreneurs and investors create bespoke strategies using our uniquely successful methods.
+We’ll help you keep more money, create new wealth faster and be protected from whatever happens in just three steps.

 Get Tips to Reduce Taxes and Build Freedom Overseas